amit09-bot/secure-corporate-pdf-rag-chatbot/README.md

-# Python RAG Chatbot with Vector Search
+# Secure Cooperate PDF RAG ChatBot

 A simple Retrieval-Augmented Generation (RAG) chatbot built with Python, LangChain, OpenAI embeddings, and a local Chroma vector database.
 The bot reads documents from `source_documents/`, indexes them, and answers questions by retrieving relevant content.